 Before you start drafting your course script, please take time to read these guidelines below.
 They are intended to provide you with the practical guidance you will require to supply your script in a way that will make production a straightforward process.
 If you have any queries please contact us at email@example.com.

-Layout and formatting of text
+Layout and formatting of text for Premium courses

 The course script should comprise the following elements: